 The novel coronavirus, otherwise known as COVID-19, has thrown a wrench into the world’s plans.
 Flight cancellations, country restrictions, and temporary business closures have all taken place as a result.
 Employees are even getting laid off or forced to go on unpaid leave as businesses struggle to compensate them.

-Perhaps one of the most difficult parts of the war against COVID-19, though, is it is highly infectious.
-In fact, it is so contagious that the Centers for Disease Control and Prevention is recommending people to stay 6 ft apart to mitigate the spread.
+Perhaps one of the most difficult parts of the war against COVID-19, though, is that it is highly infectious.
+In fact, it is so contagious that the Centers for Disease Control and Prevention is recommending people stay 6 ft apart to mitigate the spread.
 President Trump has even gone as far as to ask gatherings to be limited to no more than 10 people.

 While it is known that the virus spreads easily from person to person, many wonder whether there are other modes of transmission.
 For instance, is it possible to catch the disease by swimming in public or community pools?